NUWCDIVNPT/stig-manager/docs/installation-and-setup/authentication.rst

 Authentication and Identity
 ########################################

 The API requires an OAuth2 JSON Web Token (JWT) that conforms to the OpenID Connect specification to determine client and user access.
-The STIG Manager OSS Project suggests the use of the **Authorization Code Flow with Proof Key for Code Exchange** (PKCE)​ flavor of OAuth 2.0​.
+The STIG Manager OSS Project suggests the use of the **Authorization Code Flow with Proof Key for Code Exchange** (PKCE)​ flavor of OAuth 2.0​ for use with the project web application.
+To support users that wish to develop their own utilities, we also suggest enabling the Device Authorization Grant Flow.

-STIG Manager OSS has been tested to work with Keycloak and Okta as OIDC providers.
+STIG Manager OSS has been tested to work with Keycloak, Okta, and AzureAD as OIDC providers.
 It is expected to work with other OIDC providers if they can be configured to provide a token that meets the requirements specified below.
 Please create an Issue with details on our GitHub project if you experience issues with other providers.

 .. note::
   If you are using the demonstration Keycloak container from the Project's Docker Hub page, you may not need to change any settings or variables described in this section.